 Although chicory plant species grow as biennials or perennials across U.S. Department of Agriculture plant hardiness zones 3 through 8, radicchio is typically grown as an annual vegetable that prospers in cool weather.

-Raw or cooked, radicchio is a versatile vegetable that you can even use as a colorful container for dips or buffet offerings, such as olives or diced cheese.
+Radicchio has a bitter flavor, but it's a versatile vegetable that you can even use as a colorful container for dips or buffet offerings like olives or diced cheese.
 Simply remove the core from a head of radicchio and fill it with your favorite food.
 Remove single cupped leaves to hold individual chicken salad servings for your next luncheon.

 If the bitter flavor isn't to your liking, salt can help lessen the bitterness.
 Toss radicchio leaves with salt and olive oil and serve it as a side dish or add it to other greens for a mixed salad.
 Grill or roast whole heads until the outer leaves are lightly browned or sauté the leaves to add to your favorite stir-fry dish.